 You can view what you owe from your FPS online from the 12th.

-Claim any reduction on what you’ll owe HMRC (eg statutory pay) by sending an Employer Payment Summary (EPS) by the 19th.
+Claim any reduction on what you’ll owe HMRC (for example statutory pay) by sending an Employer Payment Summary (EPS) by the 19th.

 View the balance of what you owe in your HMRC online account, within 2 days (or by the 14th if you sent the EPS before the 11th).

 Pay HMRC by the 22nd (or the 19th if paying by post) - you may have to pay a penalty if you don’t.

 HMRC will close your PAYE scheme if you’re a new employer and you don’t send a report to or pay HMRC in 120 days.